kartikpaigwar/ML-Assignment1/README.md

 GCP marker are highlighted by Blue rectangle and GCP is located by Red point in the image.

-Results are located in folder CV-Assignment-Dataset-Output
+Results are located in folder CV-Assignment-Output